jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module3/lab1.rst

 ..
 Note: This example was chosen as an everyday use case.
 However, AS3 has been extended to include many BIG-IP objects, including security modules, FQDN, Service Discovery, and many more features.
 Examples of those configurations can be found on CloudDocs_ and used in this lab.

-.. warning:: While looking for your AS3 created objects make sure you choose to view your partition individually, or All Read Only.
+.. warning:: While looking for your AS3 created objects, make sure you choose to view your partition individually, or All Read Only.

-Return to your BIGIP1 TMUI in Chrome; navigate around the UI and see the created objects from our declaration.
+Please return to your BIGIP1 TMUI in Chrome; navigate around the UI and see the created objects from our declaration.

   |image10|

 .. seealso:: AS3 creates a partition for which it controls; this is defined in the declaration.
 There are many benefits to this design, small fault domain, environment-specific configuration, and organization.
 More information about this can be found in the AS3 FAQ_.

-The Service can be viewed in Chrome from either from the IP address, or the Bookmark in the Lab folder and selecting ``Module_03``
+The Service can be viewed in Chrome from either from the IP address or the Bookmark in the Lab folder and selecting ``Module_03``.

   |image12|